egoist/recrawler/README.md

 ### nightmare(url, opts)

-Use [nightmare](https://github.com/segmentio/nightmare) to retrive html from url, this is good for handling with SPA website.
+Use [nightmare](https://github.com/segmentio/nightmare) to retrieve html from url, this is good for handling SPA website.

 #### opts